MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 You can also view your projects organized logically by targets.
 Choose **Targets view** from the dropdown in the **Solution Explorer** toolbar:

 ![CMake targets view button](media/cmake-targets-view.png)

+Visual Studio uses a file called `CMakeSettings.json` to store environment variables or command-line options for Cmake.exe. `CMakeSettings.json` also enables you to define and store multiple CMake build configurations and conveniently switch between them in the IDE.

+Otherwise, use the `CMakeLists.txt` just as you would in any CMake project to specify source files, find libraries, set compiler and linker options, and specify other build system related information.

+If you need to pass arguments to an executable at debug time, you can use another file called `launch.vs.json`.
+In some scenarios, Visual Studio will automatically generate these files; you can edit them manually.
+You can also create the file yourself.

+> [!NOTE]
+> For other kinds of Open Folder projects, two additional JSON files are used: `CppProperties.json` and `tasks.vs.json`.
+Neither of these are relevant for CMake projects.

 ## Import an existing cache